Naledi-Dikgale/Wine-Tasting-Invite/README.md

-**Wine Tasing invite-project** is a project to showcase my html,CSS and javascript skills applied in bulding a project
+**Wine Tasing invite-project** Wine-Tasting Party Invitation is a website dedicated to an extravagant wine-tasting event, the website has two pages, multiple sections, and logos created using HTML, CSS, and JavaScript.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>